Denise Minger - Recovered Raw Foodist

 A better question would be, why did Denise Minger ever bother?

-Denise is as radical a vegetarian as any NORMAL person is likely to ever come across.
+Denise back in her teenage days was as radical a vegetarian as any NORMAL person is likely to ever come across.
 Apparently, in vegan circles, talking about experimentation with eating meat, fish, and dairy is totally taboo.
-Ms. Minger's objective was to discredit the China Study book, since it was being presented to her as THE vegan dietary bible in the various forums that she was frequenting on the Web.
+Ms. Minger's objective was to discredit the China Study book, since it was being presented to her as the vegan diet bible in the various forums that she was frequenting on the Web.

 Did I read her eleven posts criticizing T. Colin Campbell’s “The China Study” book?
 Heck no!
 As a lifelong meat eater, I am interested in adding more plant-based foods into my healthy diet, along with lots of fish.
 I have absolutely no problems referencing people whom I disagree with, as much as I agree with them.
 How is that possible?
 It is called: "cherry picking."
 The cherry picking allegedly done by Dr. Campbell was one of Denise Minger's major criticisms.
 On the contrary, cherry picking is the ONLY way any rational person is going to be able to make sense of all the health madness being offered up on the Web, IMHO.